AlexanderIvanov20/AlexanderIvanov20/README.md

 # Hi there 👋

 ## ⚡ Skills
-I am a Full-Stack developer with 2+ years of experience in IT.
-High development skills in Python, JavaScript (NodeJS), TypeScript programming languages.
-Extensive experience in creating web applications of various scales using Django / Flask / Express.JS frameworks as a backend, as well as ReactJS / Redux as a frontend.
-Designed and developed projects with different required APIs.
-Participated in the design, development, and testing phases of the application using the principles of SOLID and OOP.
-I have a good knowledge of security, networking, and testing methods.
-Good understanding of design patterns, sorting algorithm, recursion, multithreading, multiprocessing, and asynchrony.
-I am sociable and organized, I work well in a team, I have the critical thinking, and know how to solve complex problems.
+I am a Full-Stack developer with 3 years of experience in IT.
+I have good skills in Python development and working with Django (Django REST Framework) and Flask frameworks.
+I can develop in the front-end Javascript / Typescript programming language.
+Extensive experience in implementing client-server applications and REST API services.
+I have experience with SQL / NoSQL databases such as MySQL / PostgreSQL and MongoDB / Redis.
+I am a good team player with strong communication skills, always striving to exceed expectations.
+Also, I can work in an environment that requires independent problem-solving skills and focuses on tight deadlines.

 ## 💻 Technology stack
 1. Python, JavaScript, TypeScript.